Diocese of Sioux City: History

-1830 to 1920
+1800 to 1900

 The first Catholic missionaries arrived in the Iowa area during the early 1830s.
 They were under the supervision of the Diocese of St. Louis.
 In 1837, the Vatican erected the Diocese of Dubuque, covering Iowa and adjoining territories.

-In the late 19th century, Bishop John Hennessy of the Diocese of Dubuque requested that the Vatican divide the state into two dioceses, with the new diocese covering the lower half of Iowa.
-Hennessy suggested that the see of the new diocese be located in Des Moines, Iowa, but the Vatican in 1881 chose Davenport instead.
+Bishop Mathias Loras of Dubuque in 1856 erected Corpus Christi Parish in Fort Dodge.
+It was the first parish in the present-day Diocese of Sioux City.Sioux City in 1867 received its first resident priest, turning a mission church into St. Mary's Parish.A second St. Mary's Parish was founded in Storm Lake in 1871 and its church was dedicated in 1872.

+The Sisters of Mercy in 1890 opened St. Joseph Mercy Hospital in Sioux City.
+Today it is part of UnityPoint Health – St. Luke’s – Downtown.
+In 1897, the Sisters of St. Benedict of Sioux City was authorized as a new religious order by the Vatican.

+1900 to 1950

 On July 24, 1900, Pope Leo XIII erected the new Diocese of Sioux City by separating 24 counties in northwestern Iowa from the Archdiocese of Dubuque.
-The Catholic population of the diocese was about 50,000.
-The pope appointed Reverend Philip Garrigan, vice rector of the Catholic University of America in Washington, D.C., as the first bishop of the new diocese.

-Garrigan designated the uncompleted St. Mary's Church in Sioux City as the cathedral for the diocese.
-He renamed it the Cathedral of the Epiphany.
+At that time, the Catholic population of the diocese was approximately 50,000.

+The pope appointed Philip Garrigan, vice rector of the Catholic University of America in Washington, D.C., as the first bishop of the new diocese.Garrigan designated the uncompleted St. Mary's Church in Sioux City as the cathedral for the diocese.

+In 1902, the Sisters of Mercy opened the St. Joseph School of Nursing in Sioux City.
+The Cathedral of the Ephiphany was dedicated in 1904.
+The Benedictine Sisters in 1907 opened St. Vincent Hospital in Sioux City.It is also part of UnityPoint Health – St. Luke’s – Downtown.
+The Sisters of St. Francis in 1910 opened St. Anthony's Home in Sioux City for orphans and other children needing a home.

 During his tenure as bishop, Garrigan visited all the parishes of the diocese.
 He authored the article on the Diocese of Sioux City for the Catholic Encyclopedia.

-1920 to 2000

 After Garrigan died in 1919, Pope Benedict XV named Auxiliary Bishop Edmond Heelan of Sioux City as his successor in 1920.
 During his term as bishop, Heelan greatly expanded Catholic education in the diocese.
 In 1929, Heelan donated land in Sioux City to the Sisters of St. Francis for the establishment of Briar Cliff College for women.
-In 1947, Pope Pius XII named Reverend Joseph Mueller of the Diocese of Belleville as coadjutor bishop to assist Heelan.
-When Heelan died in 1948, Mueller automatically became bishop of Sioux City.
+Today it is Briar Cliff University.
+In 1947, Pope Pius XII named Joseph Mueller of the Diocese of Belleville as coadjutor bishop to assist Heelan.
+When Heelan died in 1948, Mueller became bishop of Sioux City.